 Campers will have their laundry done each week, so there is no need to pack enough clothes for multiple weeks.
 For a detailed packing list, see our Packing Guide.

 What is CBT?
 Should my child enroll in this program?

-CBT stands for Cognitive Behavioral Therapy.
+CBT stands for Cognitive Behavioral Techniques.
 Our program is overseen by Michelle Maidenberg, PhD and is designed specifically to help campers break through the mental barriers that often get in the way of healthy living and change.